Universal bound on the Lyapunov spectrum of quantum master equations: Embedded classical master equation

 holding for any solution of (\ref{LPM:qme}) with self-adjoint initial data.
 This means that (\ref{LPM:qme}) is contractive if and only if all classical master equations embedded in particular solutions are contractive.

-It is readily clear that if the complete positivity conditions (\ref{LPM:LGKS}) holds true then the off-diagonal entries (\ref{ECME:rates}) are positive functions of time thus implying that (\ref{ECME:cme}) is a classical master equation, and, as such describes contractive dynamics.
-Conversely, if the (\ref{ECME:rates}) are positive functions of time for any solution of (\ref{LPM:qme}) corresponding to self-adjoint initial data, then the semigroup generated by (\ref{LPM:qme}) is necessarily contractive and therefore positive \cite{ChrD2022}.
+It is readily clear that if the complete positivity conditions (\ref{LPM:LGKS}) hold true, then the off-diagonal entries (\ref{ECME:rates}) are positive functions of time.
+Consequently, (\ref{ECME:cme}) is a classical master equation and, as such, describes contractive dynamics.
+Conversely, if the entries (\ref{ECME:rates}) are always positive for any solution of (\ref{LPM:qme}) corresponding to self-adjoint initial data, then the semigroup generated by (\ref{LPM:qme}) is necessarily contractive and, therefore, positive \cite{ChrD2022}.
 In fact, requiring that the (\ref{ECME:rates}) are always positive is equivalent to the Kossakowski conditions \cite{KosA1972,GoKoSu1976} (see also \cite[\S~4.3]{RiHu2012}) asserting that a linear map of the form (\ref{LPM:gen}) is the generator of a trace-preserving contraction semigroup if and only if its matrix entries evaluated on an arbitrary orthonormal frame specify a classical generator.
-More explicitly, if we denote by $\big{\{}\operatorname{P}_{i}\big{\}}_{i=1}^{d}$ a complete set of orthonormal projectors on $\mathbb{C}^{d}$ (that is,
+More explicitly, if we denote by $\big{\{}\operatorname{P}_{i}\big{\}}_{i=1}^{d}$ a complete set of orthonormal projectors on $\mathbb{C}^{d}$, that is,

 then the Kossakowski conditions read